 Appropriate Vaccine Usage

-This is a measure of the percent of long-term care residents that were given the pneumonia and flu vaccines.
-Respiratory viruses can be deadly for nursing home patients, making these vaccines vital to patient care.
+This datapoint is a measure of the percentage of long-term stay patients who were given the flu and pneumonia vaccines.
+Respiratory viruses can be deadly for nursing home residents, making these vaccines vital to patient safety.

 Residents Maintain Autonomy

-This tells you the percent of residents who needed additional assistance with activities of daily living over time.
+This datapoint measures the percent of long-term residents that required additional assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and taking a bath.

 Ability to Keep Residents Mobile